Einstein–Szilard letter: Results

 Roosevelt decided that the letter required action, and authorized the creation of the Advisory Committee on Uranium.
 The committee was chaired by Lyman James Briggs, the Director of the Bureau of Standards (currently the National Institute of Standards and Technology), with Adamson and Hoover as its other members.
 It convened for the first time on October 21.
 The meeting was also attended by Fred L. Mohler from the Bureau of Standards, Richard B. Roberts of the Carnegie Institution of Washington, and Szilard, Teller and Wigner.
 Adamson was skeptical about the prospect of building an atomic bomb, but was willing to authorize $6,000 ($100,000 in current USD) for the purchase of uranium and graphite for Szilard and Fermi's experiment.

-The Advisory Committee on Uranium was the beginning of the US government's effort to develop an atomic bomb, but it did not vigorously pursue the development of a weapon.
-It was superseded by the National Defense Research Committee in 1940, and then the Office of Scientific Research and Development in 1941.
-The Frisch–Peierls memorandum and the British Maud Reports eventually prompted Roosevelt to authorize a full-scale development effort in January 1942.
-The work of fission research was taken over by the United States Army Corps of Engineers's Manhattan District in June 1942, which directed an all-out bomb development program known as the Manhattan Project.
+The Advisory Committee on Uranium (ACU) was the beginning of the US government's effort to develop an atomic bomb, but it did not vigorously pursue the development of a weapon, instead focusing on the theoretical physics concerning practical development of nuclear fission.
+The ACU was superseded by the National Defense Research Committee in 1940, and then the Office of Scientific Research and Development (OSRD) in 1941.
+The Frisch–Peierls memorandum and the British Maud Reports eventually prompted Roosevelt to authorize the OSRD's secret full-scale development effort in January 1942.
+The work of coordinating funding, material, personnel, security, and the primarily civilian research of the OSRD (specifically, the S-1 Executive Committee) was assigned to the United States Army Corps of Engineers's Manhattan District in June 1942, which then directed the all-out bomb development program known as the Manhattan Project.

 Einstein did not work on the Manhattan Project.
 The Army and Vannevar Bush denied him the work clearance needed in July 1940, saying his pacifist leanings and celebrity status made him a security risk.
 At least one source states that Einstein did clandestinely contribute some equations to the Manhattan Project.
 Einstein was allowed to work as a consultant to the United States Navy's Bureau of Ordnance.
 He had no knowledge of the atomic bomb's development, and no influence on the decision of any being used.

 According to Linus Pauling, Einstein later regretted signing the letter because it led to the development and use of the atomic bomb in combat, adding that Einstein had justified his decision because of the greater danger that Nazi Germany would develop the bomb first.
 In 1947 Einstein told Newsweek magazine that "had I known that the Germans would not succeed in developing an atomic bomb, I would have done nothing."